Skip to main content

 Severe Injuries in Pedestrian Accidents

 Pedestrians have no protection against multi-ton vehicles, resulting in catastrophic injuries that often require immediate Level I trauma care.
-Victims struck near the Denver Tech Center are frequently airlifted or rushed to Centennial's Sky Ridge Medical Center, where our Centennial pedestrian accident attorneys maintain relationships with trauma surgeons who document the devastating impact forces pedestrians endure—critical evidence for securing maximum compensation.
+Victims struck near the Denver Tech Center are frequently airlifted or rushed to Centennial's Sky Ridge Medical Center, where experienced pedestrian accident attorneys maintain relationships with trauma surgeons who document the devastating impact forces pedestrians endure—critical evidence for securing maximum compensation.
+These severe injuries frequently qualify for substantial damages under Colorado law.
+However, injured pedestrians must act within Colorado's three-year statute of limitations for motor vehicle accident claims.
+Understanding these legal frameworks is essential for protecting pedestrians' rights and pursuing full compensation for their devastating injuries.

 • Traumatic Brain Injuries: From impact with vehicle or ground